Seven minute trailer for upcoming film

 Blog / Latest News

-A preview and behind the scenes look at the making of the documentary film.
+A preview and behind the scenes look at the making of the documentary film which includes both Japanese and English subtitles.

-A free viewing period on the Nippon Golden Network (NGN 1 on Channel 677)
+This special preview aired on the Nippon Golden Network (NGN 1 on Channel 677).